cedalo/streamsheets-documentation/source/functions/drawing/onmouseup.rst

 ONMOUSEUP
 -----------

-Assign a function, that will be executed, if the user releases the mouse button on a drawing or drawing item.
-This function can only be applied as the last parameter of the various drawing functions.
+Assign a function, that will be executed, if the user releases the mouse button on a drawing item.
 The event handling is only active, if the process is running.

 **Syntax**